tinystacks/mkdocs/docs/existing.md

 If your project uses one of these languages or frameworks, congratulations!
 Your code will run as is on TinyStacks with no manual intervention required.

 You can also run any other framework or language (e.g., .NET Core, Rust, Go, etc.) by building it into a Docker container.
+This will require adding a few files to your repository.
 If you're unfamiliar with Docker, [check out our walk-through for creating a Dockerfile](https://www.tinystacks.com/blog-post/hello-world-express-app-with-docker/) on the TinyStacks blog.
-TinyStacks can compile and ship any application source base that contains a working Dockerfile.

 ## Prerequisites